lucabnt/lbwebsite/content/cv.md

 Attended courses: Marketing-Mix Management, eBusiness, Innovation and Technological Change, Master's Seminar in Advanced Empirical Public Economics.
 <!-- * Double Degree program with University of Pavia -->

-#### MASTER OF SCIENCE IN INTERNATIONAL BUSINESS AND ENTERPRENEURSHIP | ONGOING STUDIES | UNIVERSITY OF PAVIA
+#### MASTER OF SCIENCE IN INTERNATIONAL BUSINESS AND ENTERPRENEURSHIP | JUL 2023 | UNIVERSITY OF PAVIA

+Final Degree Score: 110/110

 Curriculum in Digital Management.